xpherechain/docs.x-phere.com/docs/references/xphere-rpc.md

 XPHERE nodes serve an `xp_*` namespace alongside the [Ethereum-compatible methods](/references/json-rpc).
 Most of it mirrors the `eth_*` namespace — `xp_getBalance`, `xp_getCode`, `xp_blockNumber` and `xp_chainId` return byte-identical results to their `eth_*` counterparts.
 A smaller set has no Ethereum equivalent: the council and committee, the block-level consensus record, the on-chain governance parameters, and the per-block reward breakdown.

 :::note Everything on this page was called
-Every method documented below was invoked against `https://en-hkg.x-phere.com` (client `Xphere/v0.9.0/linux-amd64/go1.22.12`) on 2026-08-05, and every response shown was captured from that endpoint.
+Every method documented below was invoked against a Foundation Mainnet endpoint node — `en-hkg.x-phere.com`, which `rpc.x-phere.com` also serves from (client `Xphere/v0.9.0/linux-amd64/go1.22.12`) — on 2026-08-05, and every response shown was captured from that node.
 Nothing is listed because it is expected to exist.
 Methods that were tried and did **not** answer are listed in [Names that are not RPC methods](#not-methods).
 :::

 ## Checking a method yourself {#checking}